Summer Camp Scholarship Offers Hope to Youth in Need of an Empowering Home-Away-From-Home

 A YMCA camp in New Jersey and a Philadelphia bank carry on a beloved camp counselor’s heartfelt legacy.

-Nicholas Peter DiMona III, at right, was a camper-turned-counselor at YMCA of the Pines, before recently losing his life in a tragic accident.
+Nicholas Peter DiMona III was a camper-turned-counselor at YMCA of the Pines, before recently losing his life in a tragic accident.
 He knew the value of a summer camp experience, and a scholarship fund in his honor will ensure that his legacy lives on at the Medford, NJ organization.